 Hip dysplasia is present at birth, but it is rare for a cat to show any signs until later in life.
 Factors like age, body mass, and activity level play a part in the progression.

 Treatment for hip dysplasia in cats includes surgery, including total hip replacement, to improve movement, stability, and pain.
 Management of weight, nutritional supplements, and medication to reduce inflammation and help with pain are also common types of care.

 Hip dysplasia is a degenerative condition and gets more severe with age.
 With the right treatments, regular vet visits, and supportive care, you can live a happy life.

 Maine Coons are one of the largest domestic cat breeds.
 This is a potential factor that makes them more likely to inherit and pass on hip dysplasia.
 Studies suggest that around 20% of large purebreds are susceptible.
 With the risk of hip dysplasia in Maine Coons, it’s not always favorable to breed for size (i.e. the “biggest” Maine Coon you can find).
 Be mindful of the average sizes of males and females.
 While giant Maine Coons are cool to look at, you don’t want to compromise health for size in the long run.

 Regarding Maine Coon Health Issues, Knowledge is Power

 It should be the ultimate goal of every breeder to use only the healthiest most robust cats in their breeding program.
-It certainly is my number one goal!
 While nothing is guaranteed, it’s nice to know that everything that could be done in the beginning to try to prevent any issues is being done.
 Just like the wonderful parents who adopt our kittens, I want my kittens to live their longest, healthiest and happiest life.